-- 1. Work with the Program Chairperson in scheduling graduate student contest papers near the beginning of the program so that awards can be presented at the banquet. - 2.
-Divide contestants into sections, if necessary, according to natural divisions such as M.S. degree and Ph.D. degree presentations, or laboratory research and field research studies, or by random selection.
-Other divisions could include: Physiology and Edaphic Aspects, Weed Control in Agronomic Crops, Weed Control in Horticultural Crops, and Turf, etc. Divisions will be dependent upon the numbers and types of papers received in a given year and the number of contestants will be approximately equal in each division.
-A first and second place certificate will be awarded in each division.
+- 1. Work with the Program Chairperson in scheduling graduate student contest papers near the beginning of the program so that awards may be presented at the banquet or society social. - 2.
+Divide contestants into sections, if necessary, according to natural divisions such as M.S. degree and Ph.D. degree presentations, or laboratory research and field research studies, or by random selection, or by topic, such as: Physiology, Weed Biology and Ecology, Application Methods, Weed Control in Agronomic Crops, Weed Control in Horticultural Crops, etc. The number of sections will depend upon the numbers and types of papers received in each year.
+The number of contestants will be approximately equal in each section, but ideally will not exceed eight.
+A first and second place certificate will be awarded in each section.

 - 3. Select judges for the contest representing teaching or extension, research, and industry.
-Five judges shall be selected for each division. - 4.
-Send each judge and contestant the evaluation and judging forms and rules for review approximately 30-45 days prior to the conference. - 5.
-Arrange for a meeting to discuss the contest rules, assist the judges in evaluating the contestants, summarize the results and decide on the contest winners. - 6.
+Four or five judges shall be selected for each section. - 4.
+Send each contestant and judge the evaluation and judging forms and rules for review approximately 30 days prior to the conference. - 5.
+Arrange for judges' meetings to 1) discuss the contest rules and assist the judges in evaluating the contestants, and 2) summarize the results and decide on the contest winners. - 6.
 Obtain from the Executive Secretary of the NCWSS the prize monies in the form of checks for presentation. - 7.
-Make presentation of awards at the banquet. - 8.
+Make presentation of awards at the banquet or society social. - 8.
 Prepare and submit an article with contest winners and photographs to the Communications Editor. - 9.
 Include the names of the winners in the Resident Education Report given to the Secretary of the NCWSS at the Board Meeting for inclusion in the Proceedings. - 10.
 It is suggested that a follow-up letter be sent to all participants summarizing their results.